 He said that given a recent Gallup poll showed about 60% of workers have either quit or have seriously considered quitting their jobs, the long-term care numbers might not be as discouraging as they first appear.

-“That 30 percent is pretty good,” Hatfield said.
+“That 30 percent is pretty good,” Heston said.
 “That’s pretty positive in the whole realm of all jobs.”